 Community Health Outreach

-This program was designed to provide for the needs of the community we serve and to offer volunteers the opportunity to understand the context from which their patients come from.
+This program was designed to provide for the needs of the community we serve and to offer volunteers the opportunity to understand the community their patients come from.
 Having this opportunity enriches the volunteer experience and offers learning beyond the scope of an outpatient clinic.